andresharpe/ClipboardTextTyper/README.md

 |*Ctrl+Shift+RightArrow*|Increases the typings speed|
 |*Ctrl+Shift+M*|Toggles tooltip messages on and off|

-## Sub Documents
+## Sub-documents

-The text that you copy can contain a special delimeter to create multiple sub-documents to tupe.
+The text that you copy can contain a special delimeter to create multiple sub-documents to type.
 When the delimeter is reached *ClipboardTextTyper* will pause typing and wait for the next `Ctrl+Shift+V` keypress before typing the next sub-document.

 ```
 This will type on the first <Ctrl+Shift+V> press